-Here are our top tips for creating an effective work-from-home policy!
+Here are our top tips for creating an effective work from home policy!

-Benefits of Having a Remote Work Policy in Place
+Benefits of Having a Policy in Place

 Defining rules, policies, and procedures is essential to keeping your teams on track and the more information you provide to your employees, the better the experience will be for everyone.